MLOps-OpenAPI/arch-diagrams/use-cases/21-model-monitoring.md

 ## Description

-As an MLOps Engineer, I want to monitor the models I deploy.
+As an <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#ml-engineers">ML Engineer</a>, <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists">Data Scientist</a>, <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#product-managers">Product Manager</a>, or a 3rd party I want to monitor AI models to ensure their accuracy, reliability, and value.
+Monitoring for Model drift, data quality, bias and fairness, security, and compliance should be considered for implementation when deploying models.

+Models may be continuously monitored, resources may be limited and pruning/filtering could be necessary.

 ## Inputs

+* Alert thresholds
-Runtime events
+* Runtime events
+    * User interactions: specific inference requests
+    * Ongoing interactions: continuous inference requests
+    * Non-inference interactions: other interactions that could be useful in debugging
+* System resource events (optional)
+* Logging level (optional)

 ## Output

-Performance report
+* Performance report
+* Alert outputs

 ```mermaid